Liberal Democratic League of Ukraine: World policy

 The organization also hosted a meeting with Mr. Manoj Kumar Bharti, India's Ambassador in Ukraine.

 At the end of the year, the organization covered the work of New Zealand Young Nationals by interviewing the vice president of the youth wing of the ruling New Zealand party.

 Since 2015, the organization has established strong relationships with political parties and public movements that have become the basis of the Umbrella Movement.
 Arthur Kharytonov, the president of the organization won the competition of the Council of Asian Liberals and Democrats in 2017 and represented Ukraine at the World Liberal Forum in Hong Kong.
-After his meetings with leaders of mass protests in 2014, the organization decided to create a "Free Hong Kong Center" movement with the purpose to highlighting Hong Kong's political processes and disclosing offenses by the Government of the People's Republic of China.
+After he met with leaders of mass protests in 2014, the organization decided to create a "Free Hong Kong Center" movement with the purpose to highlighting Hong Kong's political processes and disclosing offenses by the Government of the People's Republic of China.

-In October 2017, members of the organization and activists went into an unprecedented protests opposite the Chinese embassy in Ukraine with demand to release the leaders of the Umbrella Movement, Joshua Wong, Nathan Law, Alex Chow and others from the Hong Kong prisons.
+In October 2017, members of the organization and activists went into protests opposite the Chinese embassy in Ukraine with demand to release the leaders of the Umbrella Movement, Joshua Wong, Nathan Law, Alex Chow and others from the Hong Kong prisons.
 The action was supported by the Amnesty International team in Ukraine and Hong Kong.
-The protest has attracted much attention from Asian media, including the main Hong Kong opposition newspaper Stand news.
+The protest has attracted much attention from Asian media, including the main Hong Kong opposition newspaper Stand News.

 Liberal democracy school

 The project became part of the "Liberal Education" launched by the organization in 2015.
-The principal goal of the project is to conduct free Saturday lectures devoted to the fundamental issues of liberal democracy: the rights and freedoms of man and citizen, elections, constitutionalism and parliamentarism.
-The speakers of the "School of Liberal Democracy" in various times were: Mikhail Vynnytsky, Irina Troyan, Andriy Kruglashov, and others like that.
+The principal goal of the project is to conduct free Saturday lectures devoted to the fundamental issues of liberal democracy: the rights and freedoms of man and citizen, elections, constitutionalism, and parliamentarism.
+The speakers of the "School of Liberal Democracy" at various times were: Mikhail Vynnytsky, Irina Troyan, Andriy Kruglashov, and others like that.

 Social Movement "Captives"

-The project is focused on liberation of Ukrainian political prisoners from Russian prisons and assistance to families affected by the occupation of the Ukrainian Crimea.
-Within project framework, A series of events were held to inform the public about the condition of political prisoners within project, where Gennady Afanasyev took part (one of the Crimean political prisoners held in Russia).
+The project is focused on the liberation of Ukrainian political prisoners from Russian prisons and assistance to families affected by the occupation of Crimea.
+Within the project framework, A series of events were held to inform the public about the condition of political prisoners within the project, where Gennady Afanasyev took part (one of the Crimean political prisoners held in Russia).

-In February 2017 on the Day of Resistance, the "Captives" initiated March of Solidarity.
+In February 2017 on the Day of Resistance, the "Captives" initiated the March of Solidarity.
 Crimea – UA.

-In the May 2017 the organization presented «Charity auction of dates», as a result collected UAH 10,000 to support the families of political prisoners in Crimea. «Charity auction of dates» aimed to draw public attention to the plight of political prisoners who are on the peninsula or were transferred to Russia.
+In May 2017 the organization presented «Charity auction of dates» and, as a result, collected 10,000₴ to support the families of political prisoners in Crimea. «Charity auction of dates» aimed to draw public attention to the plight of political prisoners who are on the peninsula or were transferred to Russia.